Table of Contents

 _sip is the symbolic name for the service and

 _tcp is the transport protocol.
-Note that the symbolic name and transport always start with an underscore.
+The symbolic name and transport always start with an underscore.

 The content of the SRV record defines a priority of 10 for both records.
 The first record has a weight of 60 and the second a weight of 20.
 The priority and weight values can be used to encourage use of certain servers over others.